GiorgyArmani/APP-MEDICLOCK/DEPLOYMENT.md

-# Deployment Guide - Vercel + Supabase
+ra# Deployment Guide - Vercel + Supabase

 This guide will help you deploy MediClock to Vercel with Supabase as your database.